AmmarElsherif2021/erp/README.md

-"# erp"
 Purpose:
-1-ERP app.
-2-General purpose app where quantities required to be managed are customized by the admin.
+ -General purpose ERP app for small businesses.

 Requirements:

 1-The worker user must be able to perform all sales operations:

 	A- Creating a new bill, each bill has a significant ID, time, customer, and phone number.